GalacticLiaison/Elf-Destiny/_docs/changelog/Beta_v1.2.0.md

 Ascension ritual is now doable for all Elfs even if the Sigil Of The Realm Lord hasn't been found yet

-Accidentally permanently unlocked "challenge rival to a fight" character interaction.
-Fixed

 Portal pieces are now removed after restoring the Grand Portal

-Fixed issue where characters could lose level 3 genetic traits if they didnt have the "Noble Husbandry" Blessing

-Added "OK" dismiss button to tutorial window

 ## ART STILL NEEDED ##